grafana/mimir/pkg/streamingpromql/README.md

-# Streaming PromQL engine
+# Mimir Query Engine

-This file contains a brief overview of the internals of the streaming PromQL engine.
+This file contains a brief overview of the internals of the Mimir Query Engine, aka MQE.

 For an introduction to the engine itself and the problems it tries to solve, check out [this PromCon 2023 talk](https://www.youtube.com/watch?v=3kM2Asj6hcg).